How To Claim Compensation For A Herniated Disc / Slipped Disc? – How Much Can I Claim?

 PTSDSevere£56,180 to £94,470A severe case of PTSD will affect the individuals ability to work and function to a similar level pre-trauma.

-Our panel of solicitors always offers the option of entering into a No Win, No Fee Agreement, also known as a Conditional Fee Agreement (CFA).
-A CFA is designed to offer claimants financial protection and the confidence to pursue justice.
-If you sign a CFA with a solicitor from our panel, you will not have to pay any fees upfront, nor will you have to pay any fees during your claim either.
-And if your claim is unsuccessful, you will not have to pay any of the fees your solicitor has incurred in pursuing your case.
+Our panel of solicitors always offers the option of entering into a No Win No Fee Agreement, also known as a Conditional Fee Agreement (CFA).
+If you sign a CFA with a solicitor from our panel, you will not have to pay any upfront legal fees, nor will you have to pay any legal fees during your claim.
+Furthermore, if your claim is unsuccessful, you will not have to pay your solicitor’s legal fees.

 To learn more about the services that our panel of personal injury lawyers could offer to handle your slipped disc compensation claim, please see the next section of our guide.